Phoeenix05/Phoeenix05/README.md

 I am a 18 year old hobbyist programmer from Finland.

-I'm currently working on a manga reader and tracker called [Mangadex Reader](https://github.com/phoeenix05/mangadex-reader).
+I'm currently working on a manga reader and tracker called [Sakura](https://github.com/phoeenix05/sakura).

 ###